 We begin in the northern city of Astana, a literal oasis in the desert.
 The oil economy of Kazakhstan is nowhere on show more than here, with a futuristic city fit to be the set for Blade Runner its centerpiece.
 The central arid steppes are a stark contrast to the south, and home to a set of unique habitats and birds.
 Unfortunately, this region is suffering much transformation, and the scarce grassland birds are under increasing pressure.
 Some of the stars include the elegant Demoiselle Crane, the superb and Critically Endangered Sociable Lapwing, and the spectacular White-winged and Black Larks.
 The larks can occur in immense numbers, performing incredible aerial displays.
 We will of course see some widespread species including harriers, waterbirds, and warblers; vast numbers migrate through here to breed.
 We then fly to the southern city of Almaty and head directly towards the Charyn River and then the Taukum Desert.
 The latter locality is in the steppe-like plains, where we’ll stay in the amazing traditional Yurt-camps.
 Briefly experiencing the lifestyle of a Mongol horseman is sure to be a cultural highlight.
 Here we search for Dalmatian Pelican, Macqueen’s Bustard, Caspian Plover, and Black-bellied Sandgrouse.
 We also hope to find Yellow-eyed Dove, Turkestan Tit, Saxaul Sparrow, and typical desert birds like Desert Wheatear, Asian Desert Warbler, Mongolian Finch, and Pallas’ Sandgrouse.
 The plains have grazing mammals such as Goitered Gazelle and Great Gerbil.
 Our final destination in this giant country is the Tien Shan.
 With its immense icescapes and jagged peaks, it has a magical road that leads us up to 11,155ft (3400m).
 The groves of conifers may reveal White-tailed Rubythroat, Red-fronted Siskin, and Red-mantled Rosefinch, or perchance the positively-painted-in-pastel-pink White-browed Tit-Warbler.
 Accentors fly overhead, Eversmann’s and White-winged Redstarts adorn the crags and low bushes, and the shrill, piping whistles of Himalayan Snowcocks echo through the mountains.
 A flash of red may betray a Wallcreeper, while giant shadows are cast by Lammergeiers, Golden Eagles, and choughs patrolling the skies overhead.
 We will spend some time scanning boulders for the incredible, rock-like Ibisbill.
 Long-tailed Marmots are furrier denizens of these climes.

-Day 4: Astana to Almaty and transfer to Sogety Valley via Kokpek Pass.
-We will get the earliest flight we can from Astana to Almaty and then drive 125 miles (200 km) east to one of the more spectacular and well-known sites in Kazakhstan – the red, yellow and black canyons of the Charyn River Gorge.
+Day 1: Arrival in Almaty and transfer to Sogety Valley via Kokpek Pass.
+Our flights arrive early in Astana (if you are not taking the extension, and your flight does not arrive early in Almaty, you should plan to arrive the day before and we can assist with the hotel booking).
+We then drive 125 miles (200 km) east to one of the more spectacular and well-known sites in Kazakhstan – the red, yellow and black canyons of the Charyn River Gorge.
 Amidst this lovely scenery we should encounter beautiful species such as Chukar; Rufous-tailed and Blue Rock Thrushes; and with luck Chestnut-breasted-, Grey-necked-, Rock- and Red-headed Buntings.
 Raptor might include Egyptian, Himalayan Griffon and Cinereous Vultures, Long-legged Buzzard, Golden Eagle, and Lesser Kestrel.
 We will hopefully come across roadside colonies of the bizarre, pink-and-black, nomadic Rosy Starlings.
 In the evening we visit a small artesian where leaking pipes created small puddles.
 We wait for incoming Desert Finches, many Mongolian Finches should be seen and hopefully also several much larger Asian Crimson-winged Finches should pass by for a drink.
 After this spectacle we drive to our basic guesthouse which is located in an oasis of the Charyn River for a two-night stay.
 The guesthouse is excellent locality to find the sparkling Azure Tit and Eurasian Scope Owl.

 UZBEKISTAN BIRDING & CULTURAL EXTENSION